incognito666/project2/README.md

 3. An issue is not assigned to a single label for a long period of time.

+   ADD GRAPH

 4. There are no unassigned issues.

+   ADD GRAPH

 5. The number of commits by a member is not less that 25% of the commits.

+  ADD GRAPH

 6. Milestones not met on time.
    ![Image of Badsmell 6] (https://github.com/incognito666/project2/blob/master/graph/badsmell_6.png)

 7. Most of the commits are close to the submission dates.

+   ADD GRAPH

 8. All the issue  have not been resolved.

+  ADD GRAPH

 9. Issues are not closed on time.
   ![Image for Badsmell 9] (https://github.com/incognito666/project2/blob/master/graph/badsmell_9.png)

 10. Some issues have been open for too long.

+   ADD GRAPH

 11. No issues in the milestone.
    ![Image for Badsmell 11] (https://github.com/incognito666/project2/blob/master/graph/badsmell_11.png)

 12. Just one issue in the milestone.

+   ADD GRAPH

 13. Lack of communication in the issues.

+  ADD GRAPH

 14. No update in the issues for a long time.

+   ADD GRAPH

 15. Labels are applied and immediately removed from an issue

+   ADD GRAPH

 18. Only one step in whole development period.
   ![Image for Badsmell 18] (https://github.com/incognito666/project2/blob/master/graph/badsmell_18.png)

-19. God class.

 22. Issues are not posted frequently.
   ![Image for Badsmell 22] (https://github.com/incognito666/project2/blob/master/graph/badsmell_22.png)